 AIM delivers quantitative and qualitative data that demonstrates the benefits of diversity, equity, and inclusion that are crucial to your school’s success.
 In order to capture the most accurate results, it is recommended that your school start AIM at the beginning of a semester.
 Additionally, you can always register for AIM and work with NAIS staff to find a training and timeline that works best for your school.

-To learn more about incorporating AIM at your school this year, contact Michael A. Goodman at email@example.com
+To learn more about AIM at your school this year, contact Nadia Woods at email@example.com

 More about the AIM Online Climate Survey

 The AIM Online Climate Survey engages your community in a confidential analysis designed to elicit feedback on school climate and culture.
 Again, members of all constituent groups are given access to the online survey, and upon completion, the school receives summarized results.
 These results come in an easy-to-digest format the school can put to use in strategic planning and in follow-up training and programming.

 As of February 2015, the AIM Online Climate Survey is offered as a stand-alone survey through the NAIS Survey Center.
 Schools may choose whether to conduct the survey only, or to complete the full AIM process.

 Appoint an AIM Coordinator for your school.
 This individual will take part in a training session by conference call.
 They will then coordinate the administration of the School Self-Assessment, Online Climate Survey, or both, and serve as the point person for any issues throughout the course of AIM.